vueller/validator/docs/guide/advanced.md

 # 🚀 Advanced Guide

-Advanced patterns, techniques, and best practices for the Universal Validator.
+Advanced patterns, techniques, and best practices for @vueller/validator.

 ## 📋 Table of Contents